docularxu/jenkins-x-arm-support/doc/Build bucketrepo-0.1.12 on Arm64.md

 Change the `values.yaml`, modify that yaml file to use the container image you build.

 Here is an example of what I used in my arm64 server.
 You can refer to the following link: https://github.com/yyunk/jenkins-x-arm-support/blob/master/doc/bucketrepo/myvalues.yaml

+Generally, you just need to modify the repo and tag in the value.yaml with you built before.

 Then run: